ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 ## Satisfaction Circuitry

-Just as important as the seeking circuitry is the 'satisfaction circuitry.'
+Just as important as the seeking circuitry is the *satisfaction circuitry*.
 That's the name I've given to the other key component of the brain's 'reward circuitry.'

 Extensive research has established that chemicals in the brain called opioids (and their receptors on brain cells) are centrally involved in feelings of satisfaction and contentment, as well as feelings of connection with others.
 As Panksepp and Biven have written, opioids acting on opioid receptors (specifically *mu* opoiod receptors) not only take away feelings of pain but “send messages of pleasant satisfaction in the brain” ([2012](http://www.amazon.com/Archaeology-Mind-Neuroevolutionary-Interpersonal-Neurobiology/dp/0393705315/), p.25).